Polyster/pl2/exercises/03/ConsoleApp/README.md

 	- Data will be stored as nullable integer array.
 	- Constructor with implicit maxSize (e.g. 5).
 	- ToString method returns **all** of the **items** inside of the array.
-	- Implement a method that sums the numbers inside of the array, the resulting sum is passed into method as out parameter.
+	- Implement a method that sums the numbers inside of the array, the resulting sum is passed into method as **out** parameter.
-	- Implement a method that adds a number from selected index to number passed into a method as reference.
+	- Implement a method that adds a number from selected index to number passed into a method as **reference**.
 	- State property, that mirrors the current state of the array.
 	- Indexer:
 		- getter - obvious,
-		- setter - data backing field can grow if neccessary.
+		- setter - array can grow if neccessary.
 	- Current size property:
 		- getter - obvious,
-		- setter - data backing field can't shrink, an attempt throws exception.
+		- setter - array can't shrink, an attempt throws exception.
 ## Task 3: Testing application
 - Read two arguments from command line:
 	- size of the dynamic array